 She was perplexed and wondered what made this man so special, and how he would offer her a drink when he had nothing to use to fetch the living water to which he referred.

-rather than focusing on the relatively unimportant details of her questions, He went straight to the heart of her need.
+Rather than focusing on the relatively unimportant details of her questions, He went straight to the heart of her need.

 Those who drink from the well will continue to thirst, but those who drink of His living water will not only never thirst again but that which Jesus offers will become within all who drink a well of water springing up to eternal life.

 Jesus always desires to get to the heart of matters

 Jesus always desires to get to the heart of our matters just as He did with the woman at the well.
 He guides us in truth to come to a more complete revelation of Him.
 When he told the woman to bring her husband to the well, he knew that not only did she tell the truth that she didn’t have a husband, but he also knew that she had had five prior husbands and was currently in a relationship with a man who wasn’t her husband.

 If their conversation hadn’t yet sparked her interest, this surely did because he told her things about herself she had not revealed: she then believed he was a prophet.
 In their conversation, she told Jesus she was watching for the Messiah to come, Jesus explained to her that He was the Messiah.

 Putting myself in this woman’s place, her encounter with Jesus must’ve been life-altering.
 First, a Jewish man willingly acknowledged and conversed with her against all societal norms.
 Then he spoke to her about her areas of sin – not in a condemning or shaming way, but out of love and honesty.
 He exuded patience with her when she didn’t initially understand that He was trying to tell her who He was and what He had to offer her.
 He was the only man who didn’t condemn her because of her sin and remained with her until she understood the magnitude of this encounter.